 The winter sports season is now in full swing and with winter sports comes contact and with contact comes injury.
 The injury that sparked my interest recently was shoulder dislocation.
 It’s not a frequent occurrence but can certainly have a dramatic effect on a player’s season and have ramifications for their ongoing sports participation.
+The most recent high profile case being AFL Footballer, Gary Ablett Junior, who after undergoing stabilisation surgery last year and a rehabilitation program; returned to the field this year unsuccessfully and is still on the sidelines undergoing further rehabilitation.

-The shoulder and risk of dislocation?
+The Shoulder and Risk of Dislocation

 Due to the nature of the shoulder, it is a joint at high risk of dislocation during contact sports.
 Within contact sports the tackle tends to be the activity when shoulders are most at risk of dislocation (Bohu et al., 2014).
 Recently it has been found that the risk of shoulder dislocation following an initial traumatic dislocation is 39% within the first year of dislocation (Olds, Ellis, Donaldson, Parmar, & Kersten, 2015).
 Interestingly men are more likely to suffer recurrent dislocation when compared to women, whilst people under the age of 40 are also more likely to suffer from recurrent dislocation (Olds et al., 2015).
 There are many contributing factors to these two statistics but it should lead to a pause if you are a young footballer who has recently suffered your first shoulder dislocation.